amruth790/BigDataFrameworks/README.md

 **Overview:**
 Hands-on examples demonstrating how to merge DataFrames using different join types (inner, left, full outer) and how to apply window functions for analytical calculations.
 The script shows `rank`, `dense_rank`, `row_number`, `lag`, `lead`, and partitioned aggregates (e.g., max salary per department).
 It also includes a practical example to extract the top-2 paid employees per department.

+# 5
+# Spark SQL & Temporary Views

+**File:** `day5_spark_sql.py`

+**Overview:**
+Demonstrates how to query PySpark DataFrames using SQL syntax by registering them as temporary views.
+The script covers filtering, joins, aggregations, sorting, and using global temporary views.
+This bridges DataFrame APIs and SQL operations for more readable analytics workflows.

+**Skills demonstrated:**
+- Creating temporary & global views
+- Running SQL queries using `spark.sql()`
+- Performing joins, grouping, and filtering in SQL
+- Integrating SQL-style queries with DataFrame transformations